How To Write a Business Plan On Just One PowerPoint: A Free Template

 A business plan is a crucial part of any company’s growth strategy.
 It can help you secure funding, attract investors, and attract potential employees.

-It’s also a great way to organize your thoughts and set goals for the future of your company.
-We’ve found some free templates that can help you get started, and we’ve also provided a few tips to keep your business plan short, clear, and effective.
+It’s also a great way to organize your thoughts and set goals for your company's future.
+We’ve found some free templates that can help you get started, and we’ve also provided a few tips to keep your business plan short, clear, and compelling.

-This one-page business plan template is perfect for anyone who wants to start a business but doesn't have the funds to hire a professional to create a plan for them.
-It's 100% free, fully editable, and comes with a free PowerPoint template so you can easily create a professional-looking presentation.
+This one-page business plan template is perfect for anyone who wants to start a business but needs more funds to hire a professional to create a plan.
+It's 100% free, fully editable, and has a free PowerPoint template to easily create a professional-looking presentation.
 So what are you waiting for?

 Get started on your business presentation today with this free business plan template!